Post

 ADMIN_PASSWORD=env('ADMIN_PASSWORD')

-4. Logged in using administrator:qdp530wezwrw81wkut0z and deleted user carlos.
+4. I logged in as administrator:qdp530wezwrw81wkut0z and deleted user carlos.
 Lab solved.

 Conclusion